The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Formalism

-where $I_{\sigma}$ is the identity operator in the spin space (kept implicit in what follows) and $\{\mathcal{Y}_{1K}\}_{K=-1,0,1}=\Big\{\sqrt\frac{3}{4\pi}\frac{ \lambda}{|\bm x|}\Big\}_{\lambda=x,y,z}$ is the set of $l=1$ real spherical harmonics written in Cartesian coordinates ($\tilde D=D\sqrt\frac{3}{4\pi}$, $e$=1).
-The subscript in Eq.~\ref{DIP} denotes the J$^{\pi}$ST quantum numbers.
+for $f(\bm x,\omega)$, where $I_{\sigma}$ is the identity operator in the spin space (kept implicit in what follows) and $\{\mathcal{Y}_{1K}\}_{K=-1,0,1}=\{ \sqrt{\frac{3}{4\pi}} \frac{ \lambda}{|\bm x|} \}_{\lambda=x,y,z}$ is the set of $l=1$ real spherical harmonics written in Cartesian coordinates ($\tilde D=D\sqrt\frac{3}{4\pi}$, $e$=1).
+The subscript in Eq.~\ref{DIP} denotes the $J^{\pi}ST$ quantum numbers.
 The signal obtained on top of a spherical ground-state is clearly invariant under any rotation in space of the boost direction.
-The centre of mass correction in the definition of the operator is included in order to remove the translational zero mode from the strength function (the boost needs proper weigths as well).
+The centre-of-mass correction in the definition of the operator is included in order to remove the translational zero mode from the strength function (the boost needs proper weigths as well). \\ Under the hypothesis $\hat O=\hat F$, it is possible to show that the transition strength distribution associated to $\hat O$